boynux/boynux.github.com/_posts/2013-11-29-creating-pivot-reports-in-mysql.md

 	INSERT INTO `answer` VALUES (1,1,'MySQL'),(2,1,'MySQL'),(3,1,'MySQL'),(4,1,'MSSQL'),(5,1,'PostgreSQL'),(6,1,'MySQL'),(9,1,'MySQL'),(10,1,'MySQL'),(11,1,'MSSQL'),(12,1,'PostgreSQL'),(13,1,'MySQL'),(16,1,'MySQL'),(17,1,'MySQL'),(18,1,'MSSQL'),(19,1,'PostgreSQL'),(20,1,'MySQL'),(23,2,'MSSQL'),(29,2,'MySQL'),(30,2,'MySQL'),(31,2,'MySQL'),(32,2,'MySQL'),(33,2,'MySQL'),(34,2,'PostgreSQL'),(35,2,'PostgreSQL'),(36,2,'PostgreSQL'),(52,2,'MSSQL'),(53,2,'MSSQL'),(54,2,'MSSQL'),(55,2,'MSSQL'),(56,2,'MSSQL'),(57,2,'MSSQL'),(58,2,'MySQL'),(59,2,'MySQL'),(60,2,'MySQL'),(61,2,'MySQL'),(62,2,'MySQL'),(63,2,'MySQL'),(64,2,'MySQL'),(65,2,'MySQL'),(66,2,'MySQL'),(67,2,'MySQL'),(68,2,'MySQL'),(69,2,'MySQL'),(70,2,'MySQL'),(71,2,'MySQL'),(72,2,'MySQL'),(73,2,'MySQL'),(74,2,'MySQL'),(75,2,'MySQL'),(76,2,'MySQL'),(77,2,'MySQL'),(78,2,'PostgreSQL'),(79,2,'PostgreSQL'),(80,2,'PostgreSQL'),(81,2,'PostgreSQL'),(82,2,'PostgreSQL'),(83,2,'PostgreSQL');

-	INSERT INTO `question` VALUES (1,' Which SQL database do you prefer?'),(2,'Which SQL database will you use in your next project?');
+	INSERT INTO `question` VALUES (1,'Which SQL database do you prefer?'),(2,'Which SQL database will you use in your next project?');

 OK, we have same data sample to start.
 In order to get same result as `PIVOT` in MySQL you must initiate a query like this: